Ready to Teach, Ready to Learn

 School are working in partnership with Tees Valley Sport in the development of the 'Active Schools' Initiative.

-At its most basic level, mindfulness equips children with the skills to focus on the now and also form a strategy to address their worries and uncertainties and manage these emotions positively - it can help them learn how to work skilfully with the stresses and strains of childhood and adolescence without being swept away by them.
+At its most basic level, mindfulness equips children with the skills to focus on the now and also form a strategy to address their worries and uncertainties and manage these emotions positively - it can help them learn how to work skillfully with the stresses and strains of childhood and adolescence without being swept away by them.
 These coping skills then are more likely to remain with them into adulthood.

 At Rift House we have trained staff who promote mindfulness in the classroom, in small nurture groups, through targeted support with EP involvement and through weekly assemblies.
 It is also displayed around school and reinforced with children when needed throughout the school day.